Who is required to follow these standards?

 If there are no problems, we will move your system to production during the next deployment window (Fridays between 4:00 AM and 7:00 AM).
 At that point, no further changes can be made to the production system unless a critical need arises.
 You will be required to reschedule your deployment process after you’ve made the necessary adjustments.

 What kinds of things do I need to do before I request that my application be moved to production?

 - Provide documentation of your system.
 LTS Web Development needs accurate documentation about your system so we can support it.
 Because we maintain the servers, we are often asked by various departments to resolve issues regarding applications running on our server.
 See the section on Project Documentation requirements for more information.

 - Fix any broken links.
 We will be unable to completely test your system if broken links are found.
 Be sure to test all of your links.

 - Fix any absolute path references.
 Be sure none of your links contain the full server name.
 We recommend using variables or constants if you have to reference server names and paths.

 - Be sure you have read through and implemented our requirements.
 Code that does not meet our standards will not be moved to production.
 This includes documentation!

 - Test, Test, Test!

 - Have good test coverage.
-If using PHP, use PHPUnit.
-If using Rails, use Test:Unit or RSpec.
+If using Rails, use RSpec and Cucumber.
 Applications with low test coverage will not be moved into production, as their stability cannot be proven.

 - Have your users provide feedback on your application.
 Have as many people test the application as possible to ensure you have implemented all requirements.
 Look for possible SQL injection or URL parameter issues and try to break your validations on your forms.
 The bottom line is if your application crashes in any way, it will not be moved to production.